CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 **Outcome:**

-- 🏆 The best configuration **leaves the YOLOv12s backbone and PAN neck unchanged** (including the 0.50 width multiplier of the "s" scale) and enhances **only the detection head** with the five zero-gated modules (B1–B5)
+- 🏆 Best configuration **leaves the YOLOv12s backbone and PAN neck unchanged** (incl. the 0.50 width multiplier of the "s" scale) and enhances **only the detection head**
-- ❌ The **P2/five-scale extension performed below the proposed three-scale design** while sharply increasing compute and memory
+- ❌ The **P2/five-scale extension performed below the 3-scale design** while sharply increasing compute and memory
-- ❌ Every large-receptive-field variant at P3 **degraded** small-object accuracy → P3 branch restricted to 3×3/5×5 depth-wise kernels
+- ❌ Every large-receptive-field variant at P3 **degraded** small-object accuracy → P3 restricted to 3×3/5×5 depth-wise kernels
-- ✅ Square-kernel dose–response sweep k ∈ {7, 11, 15} → **k = 11**, with near-flat behavior around it
+- ✅ Square-kernel dose–response sweep k ∈ {7, 11, 15} → **k = 11**, near-flat behavior around the optimum (robust choice)
-- ✅ 640 px input confirmed against 800/960 px alternatives (no improvement)
+- ✅ 640 px input confirmed against 800/960 px (no improvement)

 </details>